pknelson01/PK_statistics_bottega_capstone/client/README.md

 - Flask
 - JavaScript
 ---
+### Implemented Features NOT LEARNED in the course:
+- **Image Scroller:** I looked up css documentation to find options such as *overflow* and *overscroll-behavior-inline* which were crucial in the creation of this feature.
+- **Custom Scrollbar:** Used ::-webkit-scrollbar, ::-webkit-scrollbar-track, ::-webkit-scrollbar-thumb to completely customize my scrollbar to fit the aesthetic of the site.

+---
 ### Description:

 > **PK Statistics** is a personal stat tracker for Basketball, Football, and Soccer. (*the three main sports I like to play in my free time or in Mens-Leagues*) You are able to Add a new game whenever you need to and if you need to Delete the game, you can do that as well.